Nixhah/Rhidalia/roll_in_the_hay.md

 There was a ford at Restenford, in truth.

 **QUALTON:**
-I have no time for this — I go now to Arabella.
+I have no time for this — I go now to Anderella.

 *QUALTON opens a book, takes on the shape of Guy Normand, and steps through into Pelltar's tower.*